Marama Davidson: Sixth Labour Government, 2017–2023

 While canvassing at a counterprotest against Kellie-Jay Keen-Minshull's planned speech in Albert Park in March 2023, Davidson stated during an encounter with Counterspin Media host Hannah Spierer, "I am a prevention violence minister, and I know who causes violence in the world.
 It is white cis men, that is white cis men who cause violence in the world".
 She was later criticised for this remark by ACT Party leader David Seymour, National Party leader Christopher Luxon, and New Zealand First leader Winston Peters, who called on her to resign from her ministerial portfolio.
 The comment was made after she was struck by a passing motorcyclist who was part of a support group of Destiny Church pastor Brian Tamaki.
-She didn't require medical attention at the time, and filed a police report at the scene.
+She did not require medical attention at the time, and filed a police report at the scene.
 She later spoke without mentioning the incident.
 Prime Minister Chris Hipkins disagreed with her choice of words but stated that he understood the context she had make the remarks following the motorcycle and Counterspin incidents.
 Her message received support from Te Pāti Māori co-leaders Debbie Ngarewa-Packer and Rawiri Waititi, who accused white men of asking her to apologise for her lived experience after having been assaulted.

 On 20 June, Davidson was ejected from House proceedings after claiming that ACT MPs were promoting racism through their line of questioning during a debate about national health service Te Whatu Ora's new "Equity Adjustor Score."
 Several ACT MPs including Karen Chhour and James McDowall claimed that the Equity Adjustor Score favoured Māori and Pasifika patients over other ethnic groups.
 In response, Davidson stated that "the nature of these questions are absolutely intended to raise racist opinions amongst the New Zealand public."
 Speaker Adrian Rurawhe rebuked Davidson for making accusations of racism and ordered her to apologise.
 Dissatisfied with her apology, Rurawhe ordered Davidson to leave the House.
 Te Pāti Māori co-leader Ngarewa-Packer defended Davidson, claiming that the opposition parties were engaged in race-baiting against Māori.